Arjanit21/Digital-electronics-2/Labs/04-interrupts/timer/Lab.md

 1. In your words, describe the difference between common C function and interrupt service routine.
    * Function
    * Interrupt service routine
+   * C function and ISR both work in a similar way, both consist of set of instructions.
+The difference is that we call a C function in a main function (int main) but ISR is called itself whenever the respective interrupt occurs.
+When the interrupt occurs, the program jumps to its ISR, performs the instruction written in ISR and then comes back to while loop.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: